Pragun100/CapitalOneSES/README.md

 to my Flask application.
 I attempted to make the transfer using AJAX, but I was not able to solve the issue in time and resorted to using a separate library to find user location.
 I've included the HTML and JavaScript files I attempted to use in the effort.

+Also included in the repo are a Jupyter notebook used for data analysis and calculations.py, a file containing functions to gather data from the Yelp API.